Wilderness Needs You

 Larch in the mist near Whitefish.
 Photo by Kathi Crowe

-The Montana Wilderness Association exists because of strong volunteer activism.
-Our members engage in a range of activities, from...
+Montana Wilderness Association exists because of our members and volunteers.
+Our volunteers engage in a range of activities, from...

 Fishing at dusk (Photo by Melissa Pippin)